sarvodaya-network/sarvodaya.eu/programme.md

 The non-violent/Sarvodaya approach to the housing problem.

 * Sharing of space.
-* Legal occupation of unused buildings; if buildings are let broken down and abused for profit, local Satyagrahaa can be initiated.
+* Legal occupation of unused buildings; if buildings are let broken down and abused for profit, local Satyagrahas can be initiated.
 * Construction of Yurts adapted to regional needs) as low-impact, low-ressource, cheap and independent options for living.
 * Against Bureaucracy: Trying to simplify the process of yurt construction legally by setting necessary standards of hygiene, compost etc. instead of enforcing a connection to the sewer system.
 * Tackling the problem of ownership of land.

+## Misc

 * Our answer in regard to over-population.
 * ...